SilentByte/quackhunt/README.md

 1) Adjust primary and secondary thresholds until detection is correct and reliable.
 Only the two markers should be detected, no other objects or the background.
 2) Position yourself centered in front of your webcam.
 3) Point at the center of the physical monitor (the real-world screen, not what the webcam shows).
-4) Adjust the nudge addends so that green cross is matching up with the pink cross.
+4) Adjust the nudge addends so that the green cross is matching up with the pink cross.
 5) Point at the top edge of the physical monitor and adjust the vertical stretch factor so that the horizontal green line touches the top edge of the virtual screen.
 6) Point at the right edge of the physical monitor and adjust the horizontal stretch factor so that the vertical green line touches the right edge of the virtual screen.